 Targeted search engines - sometimes called topical search engines - are the most specific of them all.
-These search engines are very narrowly focused, usually to a general topic, like medicine or branches of science, travel, sports, or some other topic.
+These search engines are very narrowly focused, usually to a general topic, such as medicine or branches of science, travel, sports, and so on.
 Examples of targeted search engines include CitySearch, Yahoo!
-Travel, and MusicSearch, and like other types of search engines, ranking criteria will vary from one to another.
+Travel, and MusicSearch; and like other types of search engines, ranking criteria vary from one search engine to another.

 When considering targeted search engines for SEO purposes, keep in mind that many of these search engines are much more narrowly focused than primary or secondary search engines.
-Look for the targeted search engines that are relevant to your specific topic (like pets, sports, locations, and so on).
+Look for the targeted search engines that are relevant to your specific topic (such as pets, sports, locations, and so on).